Bardolph-Automation-Inc/bardolph/docs/language.rst

 A variable can contain a number, a string, or a time pattern.
 Once it has been initialized, it can be used as a name or a value for a color or time setting.
-For example
+For example:

 .. code-block:: lightbulb